-10.1 High Voltage Power Supply Voltage/Current Calibration
+10.1 High-Voltage Power Supply's Voltage and Current Calibration

 This section explains how to calibrate and adjust the primary charger load current, developer AC bias, developer DC bias, and separator AC bias.

 Use a digital multimeter that meets the following specifications when adjusting this item.